ShaunMoloi/Attrition/README.md

 Recommendations:

 Tailored Retention Strategies:
 Design and implement retention strategies that are tailored to employees working full-time at the office.
-Strategy segments identified by the attrition model.

-Exploratory Data Analysis will be conducted to identify the key factors contributing to attrition, build a predictive model to forecast attrition risk, and propose data-driven strategies to reduce employee turnover.

- build a predictive model to
-forecast attrition risk, and propose data-driven strategies to reduce employee turnover.
-The analysis will involve exploring various HR and employee-related data to gain insights that can be used to make informed decisions and improve employee retention.
-The primary objective of this case study is to provide a recommendation that will assist ExploreEdge in predicting employee attrition and addressing/derisking by providing data-driven insights and recommendations based on the analysis of historical employee data.

-Recommendations:

-Long Service Awards, Best Performer, look at manager
+Consider flexible-working hours for full-time employees.
+Consider recognition and rewards: Recognize and reward employees who actively contribute to a positive office environment.
+Have a Vitality strategy for office rewards.
+Review managers who have a high attribution rate, and consider training courses.
-Acquire external data: Consider external factors that may influence attrition, such as industry trends, economic conditions, and competitive job market data.
+Consider external factors influencing attrition, such as industry trends, economic conditions, and competitive job market data.
-Assumptions:
-Attrition Occurs on the last day of the monthx

-# Inisights
-Save on space.. moving forwards.. hire more and give remote workers.
-Researh on benefits

-Key Tools and Libraries to be used:
-• Gitlib, GitHub,Python, R, PowerBi
+Review months with high attrition rates to review culture and recursive employee well-being statuses prior.

+More insights will be presented during the presentation